sagemath/sage-archive-2023-02-01/src/doc/en/constructions/linear_codes.rst

 A linear code of length :math:`n` is a finite dimensional subspace of :math:`GF(q)^n`.
 Sage can compute with linear error-correcting codes to a limited extent.
-It basically has some wrappers to GAP and GUAVA 2.8 commands (GUAVA 2.8 does not include any of Leon's C code which was included in previous versions of GUAVA).
-GUAVA 2.8 is included with Sage's install of GAP 4.4.7 and later.
+It basically has some wrappers to GAP and GUAVA commands.
+GUAVA 2.8 is not included with Sage 4.0's install of GAP but can be installed as an optional package.

 .. index:
    pair: codes; linear